Mchl-krpch/frame/README.md

-# frame - first project in the second semester
+# frame - first asm project
 💻 Simple frame in dosbox
 This is my first project on assembly.
 I learned addressing, registers, stack and array access, some instructions like [stos](https://faydoc.tripod.com/cpu/stosw.htm)